-- Participants for the schedule
+- Assigning participants for the schedule

-To create a new escalation policy, simply click the “Create Schedule” button.
+To create a new schedule, simply click the Create Schedule button.

 Give it a name and brief summary, and select the time zone in which your schedule applies.

 Layers are used to define and customize rotations.
-Rotation can be daily, weekly or custom.
+Rotations can be daily, weekly or customly set.
 Daily rotation means participants will rotate every 24 hours from specified starting date and time.
 Rotations can be restricted to certain days and times of the week.
 Limiting the time frame of the rotations allows defining different on-call rotations at different time periods, such as working hours, off hours, and weekends.
 Rotations are cumulative.
 If the time frames for rotations overlap, all the rotations apply, hence there may be multiple participants assigned to be on-call at the same time.

-To define a rotation layer, click the “Add Layer” button.
-The fields in the “Add Layer” form are explained here:
+To define a rotation layer, click on the Add Layer button.
+The fields in the subsequent form are explained here:

-- Name: Give this layer a name
+- Name: Gives the layer a name

-- Shift Length: How long will each shift in the layer last - you can pick from hours, days or weeks.
+- Shift Length: How long will each shift in the layer last - you can pick from hours, days or weeks

 - Start Time: Date and Time from which this layer will be in effect